AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/user-access-new-relic.md

 ## Exceptions {#exceptions}

-AEM as a Cloud Service only offers the New Relic APM solution and does not provide support for alerting, logging, or API integrations.
+AEM as a Cloud Service only offers the New Relic One APM solution and does not provide support for alerting, logging, or API integrations.

-For more help or additional guidance on New Relic offerings for your AEM as a Cloud Service Program, please open a support ticket via the [AEM Support Portal](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html).
+For more help or additional guidance on New Relic One offerings for your AEM as a Cloud Service Program, please open a support ticket via the [AEM Support Portal](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html).

 ## Frequently Asked Questions for New Relic Account {#faqs}

-### What does Adobe monitor with New Relic? {#adobe-monitor}
+### What does Adobe monitor with New Relic One? {#adobe-monitor}

-Adobe monitors the AEM as a Cloud Service author, publish and preview (where available) services via New Relic APM Java plug-in.
-Adobe enables custom New Relic APM telemetry and monitoring across non-production and production AEM as a Cloud Service environments.
+Adobe monitors the AEM as a Cloud Service author, publish and preview (where available) services via New Relic One's Java plug-in.
+Adobe enables custom New Relic One APM telemetry and monitoring across non-production and production AEM as a Cloud Service environments.

-Your New Relic account is attached to a primary Adobe-maintained account and has multiple applications reporting into it: three per AEM as a Cloud Service Environment.
+Your New Relic One account is attached to a primary Adobe-maintained account and has multiple applications reporting into it: three per AEM as a Cloud Service Environment.

 * One application for the author service per environment
 * One application for the publish service per environment (including Golden Publish)